s-lindenau/discogs4j/README.md

 client.getRequestToken();
 ```

 2. Next, you will have to authorize your request token.
-This authorization can take place in a web brower for a typical web application, in a WebView if developing for Android, etc.
+This authorization can take place in a web browser for a typical web application, in a WebView if developing for Android, etc.

 In any case, you will direct a user to the authorization URL provided by the `DiscogsClient`.